sorbet/sorbet/website/docs/type-aliases.md

 AB = T.type_alias(T.any(A, B))
 sig {params(x: T.any(AB, C)).returns(Integer)}
-def bad(x) # error: Returning value that does not conform to method result type case x when AB then 1 # <- this line is problematic when C then 2
+def invalid(x) # error: Returning value that does not conform to method result type case x when AB then 1 # <- this line is problematic when C then 2